Maharashtra: 3 more held for attack on Scheduled Caste persons in Ahmednagar | Law-Order

 - India

+The main accused, Yuvraj Galande, and his aide Manoj Bodkhe spat on a shoe and asked the victims to lick it.
+The accused also urinated on the faces of the victims and hurled casteist abuses while beating them, as per the FIR.

-A video of the incident surfaced on social media, following which the police on Saturday arrested one person in connection with the attack.
-The police have now apprehended three more men, including the main accused Yuvraj Galande (35), for their involvement in the crime, while a search is on for two other accused, the official said.
+A video of the incident surfaced on social media, following which the police on Saturday arrested one person.
+Later, three others, including Yuvraj Galande (35), were nabbed, while a search is on for two more accused, the official said.

-Galande, who was on the run, was nabbed from Pune by a team of Ahmednagar police late Sunday night, he said.
+Galande was picked up from Pune by a team of Ahmednagar police late Sunday night, he said.

+He was brought to Ahmednagar and placed under arrest after interrogation.
+The two absconding accused are workers employed at Galande's farm, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)